1. Change your wording to build confidence

 The universe says only two things are impossible: perpetual motion and violation of causality.
 In other words, everything runs out of energy and you can’t reverse the flow of time.

 If it’s been done before, it can be done again.
-It may be difficult and it may require more than you’re willing or able to give, but whatever you want can be accomplished.
+It may be difficult.
+It may require more than you’re willing or able to give.
+But whatever you want can be accomplished.

-You’re probably missing out on some of the best things in life because you believe that it’s impossible for you to have greatness.
+You’re missing out on the best things in life because you believe greatness is impossible for you.
 Nothing is impossible.
 Believe this, even when the circumstances say otherwise.

 Scientist estimate that it’s about 13.82 billion years old.
 I’ll write it again differently so that the point is made.
 The universe is 13,000,000,000,000 years.